E2-BKI: Evidential Ellipsoidal Bayesian Kernel Inference for Uncertainty-aware Gaussian Semantic Mapping: EXPERIMENTS

 \subsection{Runtime Analysis}

 Finally, we evaluate the computational efficiency of our framework, averaging over five runs on a laptop with an Intel i7-12700H CPU.
 Gaussian construction achieves $9.73 \pm 0.21$ Hz, and evidential ellipsoidal BKI operates at $12.10 \pm 0.23$ Hz.
-The full framework runs at $5.39 \pm 0.11$ Hz, significantly faster than S-BKI baseline ($3.15 \pm 0.04$ Hz).
-This advantage arises from two key factors: (1) abstraction of individual points into compact Gaussians, which reduces the number of BKI computations, and (2) local merging, which minimizes redundant computation, as demonstrated by the throughput drop to $2.70 \pm 0.08$ Hz without refinement steps.
+The full framework runs at $5.39 \pm 0.11$ Hz, faster than the S-BKI baseline ($3.15 \pm 0.04$ Hz).
+This advantage arises from (1) the abstraction of individual points into Gaussians, which reduces the number of BKI computations, and (2) local merging, which further reduces redundant computation, as demonstrated by the throughput drop to $2.70 \pm 0.08$ Hz without refinement steps.